-The artworks in Visceral Canker all belong within UK collections and throughout the tour of the exhibition between Spike Island, Nottingham Contemporary and Whitechapel Gallery they will be transported solely by road freight.
+The artworks in Visceral Canker all belong within UK collections and throughout the tour of the exhibition between Spike Island, Nottingham Contemporary and Whitechapel

+Gallery they will be transported solely by road freight.
 The vitrines used in the Doublethink (1992) installation have been purchased and reused from a previous exhibition at the ICA London.
 The archival vitrines are on loan from Spike Island, and following the close of the tour they will be returned to the lenders and re-used in future exhibitions.
 The 35mm slide projectors used in Cataract (1991) have been loaned from local artist Frank Abbott and the archival slide reproductions used in the work have been produced by a regionally based expert Infinity Visual Communications.
 Where possible other materials have been borrowed, re-used or re-purposed.
 The exhibition graphics have been produced and installed by local suppliers Hayman Creative.
 Our exhibitions are always built and installed by local fine art technicians.
-This document is printed on FSC Mix paper (Forest Stewardship Council ® certified products manufactured with a variety of sources including FSC- certified virgin fibre, controlled wood and/or recycled materials).
-Please return to a member of staff or recycle should you not want to keep after your visit.
+The exhibition notes are printed on FSC Mix paper (Forest Stewardship Council ® certified products manufactured with a variety of sources including FSC-certified virgin fibre, controlled wood and/or recycled materials).